huwb/volsample/README.md

 Article coming soon.

-In the meantime there is a diagram shader here: https://www.shadertoy.com/view/Mt3GWs
+In the meantime there is a diagram shader here: https://www.shadertoy.com/view/llcGRS

 ## Troubleshooting

 You may run into the following:

-* If you see just the standard sky box render in the camera view, re-enable the *CloudsRayScales3D* script on the camera. if it auto disables itself when you enable it, it is likely because the shader is not building. look in the console log for shader build errors. if you don't see any you may have already cleared them - perhaps try touching the shader file or reopening Unity.
+* If you see just the standard sky box render in the camera view, re-enable the *CloudsStructured* script on the camera. if it auto disables itself when you enable it, it is likely because the shader is not building. look in the console log for shader build errors. if you don't see any you may have already cleared them - perhaps try touching the shader file or reopening Unity.

 ## Bugs and improvement directions